 - Expect to ‘top up’ your baby with extra milk.
 I usually hear ‘they are not due for a feed now’ or ‘I just fed him’, but posing and moving them during a session is unfamiliar so they seek comfort, and to them comfort is milk (or a dummy) so have these ready.

 - Get ready to LOVE your baby even more.
 The most beautiful photos are those where parents show love and affection to their newborn and one another.
 Don’t be afraid to get close to each other.
 I usually ask you to cuddle your baby close to your face to create an intimate feel.

 - I don’t use an assistant (that is just one more person that can distract a child) so I may need help.
 It would be great if Dad/Grandma was around to help occupy a sibling whilst I concentrate on the baby for example.
-I may ask one parent to walk outside with the toddler so it’s quiet while I focus my attention on the baby.
+I may ask one parent to walk outside or sit on the deck with the toddler so it’s quiet while I focus my attention on the baby.

 - During my session I ask that you don’t take photos using your phone, camera or video camera.
 I spend a lot of time preparing your baby and kids and any distractions may disturb them.
 It is also distracting for me too!

-- I don’t have eyes in the back of my head (I could take twice as many photos if i did!) which means that you need to watch your children while in my studio.
-It is my home so I need you to be conscious of what your children are doing at all times.
+- I don’t have eyes in the back of my head (I could take twice as many photos if I did!) which means that you need to watch your children while in my studio.
+It is child friendly however kids still play!

 (If not at Photobaby’s studio)